 Your brand guidelines are the first place internal or external teams should refer to when it comes to creating on-brand materials.

-With our cloud-based Style Guide, brand information, including mission, values, colors, logo variations, fonts, usage specifications, and UI patterns, are always up to date and accessible.
+With our cloud-based Brand Guidelines, brand information, including mission, values, colors, logo variations, fonts, usage specifications, and UI patterns, are always up to date and accessible.

 There will never be any doubts about whether or not collaborators are using the latest information.